nmdp-bioinformatics/miring-validator/README.md

 Once your tomcat server is running, you should find the web interface at: http://localhost:8080/MiringValidator

-### Rule Reference:
+### MIRING:

 MIRING stands for Minimum Information for Reporting Next Generation Sequence Genotyping, and represents a minimum checklist of data to be included in a NGS report.

 MIRING is independant of data platform, but this validator is based on HML 1.0.1.

-See a MIRING Compliant HML sample at schemas.nmdp.org
+See a MIRING Compliant HML sample at http://schemas.nmdp.org

 MIRING: http://biorxiv.org/content/early/2015/02/16/015230
 HML: http://biorxiv.org/content/early/2015/02/06/014951